- A study from the University of Southern California was able to determine that COVID-19 symptoms often start in a certain order.

 They also looked at a data set of almost 1,100 cases collected between December 2019 and January 2020 by the China Medical Treatment Expert Group for COVID-19 and provided by the National Health Commission of China.

-“The order of the symptoms matter,” said Joseph Larsen, lead study author and USC Dornsife doctoral candidate.
+“The order of the symptoms matters,” said Joseph Larsen, lead study author and USC Dornsife doctoral candidate.
 “Knowing that each illness progresses differently means that doctors can identify sooner whether someone likely has COVID-19, or another illness, which can help them make better treatment decisions.”

 According to the study’s findings, this is the order of symptoms that people with COVID-19 can experience: